anheikkil/ansible_project_template/README.md

-# ansible_project_template
+# Ansible Role template

-This repository contains my Ansible project template
+This repository contains my Ansible project template for Debian and Alpine Linux.